INTEL-ONBOARD/canmas-frontend/README.md

 > "Account created successfully.
 You can now log in."

 **Content:**
+> “Sign Up and Join the CANMAS Community”
-> "Sign up and join the CANMAS community to enjoy exclusive offers and personalized recommendations."
+> "Become a part of our growing community and experience the freshness of our produce.
+Sign up now and enjoy exclusive offers and personalized recommendations
+Explore"

 ---